 Dog owners today are armed with more tools for keeping their dogs healthy and fit than ever before.
 Modern medicine has radically improved how well, and how long, our companion animals live.
 For both humans and dogs, antibiotics continue to be a potent ally in the fight against disease and infection.

-Metronidazole, commonly known by the brand name Flagyl, is a strong antibiotic primarily used as an anti-diarrheal to treat inflammation of the large intestine.
+Metronidazole (also known by the brand names Flagyl, Metizol, Protostat, Metrogel) is a strong antibiotic primarily used as an anti-diarrheal to treat inflammation of the large intestine.
 It is also used for other illnesses and conditions in dogs, cats, and horses, as well as to treat bacterial infections in humans.
 It is often used in combination with other antibiotics.

 What Is Metronidazole Used For?

 Like most antibiotics, metronidazole is prescribed to treat a variety of conditions, and to relieve their symptoms, such as:

 - Giardia (and other parasites)

 - Other bacterial infections that cause diarrhea or sepsis